Fire Prevention Week is October 9 to 15, 2022!

-- Chalk One Up for Fire Safety - Share fire safety messages with your neighbours.
+- Chalk One Up for Fire Safety - Classroom program to share fire safety messages students in schools across Middlesex Centre.

 - Virtual Tours - Take a tour of a Middlesex Centre fire truck and fire station.